-|Prevents others from accessing your credit info||Prevents others from accessing your credit info and opening new credit in your name|
+|Prevents others from accessing your credit information||Prevents others from accessing your credit information and/or opening new credit in your name|

-|Costs money with 2 out of the 3 major credit bureaus||Free of charge with all 3 bureaus|
+|Typically costs money with anti-fraud companies and 2 out of the 3 major credit bureaus.||Free of charge with all 3 bureaus|

-|Programs run by credit bureaus, anti-fraud services||Administered by credit bureaus only|
+|Run by credit bureaus and paid anti-fraud services||Administered by credit bureaus only|

-|Governed by policies of the respective bureaus||Governed by federal law|
+|Governed only by policies of the respective companies||Governed by federal law|

 |Not clear who is liable for any losses||Losses legally protected|